rainlanguage/docs.rainlang.xyz/docs/raindex/7-configuring-networks-subgraphs-metaboards-orderbooks-deployers.md

-# Configuaring networks, subgraphs, metaboards, orderbooks and derployers
+# Configuaring networks, subgraphs, metaboards, orderbooks and deployers

 ## 1. Networks
 Networks define the blockchains where your strategies operate.
 Configuration follows the [chainlist.org](https://chainlist.org) specification.